-- That risk is higher than ever with airlines delaying and canceling flights by the thousands recently.
+- That risk is higher than ever as airlines continue struggling with delays and cancellations, particularly on the East Coast.
 If you're going this route, be sure to give yourself many hours between connections – or consider even getting in a night early before a flight overseas.

 Read our full guide on using positioning flights to save hundreds on international travel!